maziyank/maziyank/README.md

 Here are some ideas to get you started:

-Just a guy who turn from accounting to programming.
+Just a guy who turns her life path from accounting to programming.

-Currently learning Javascript and Python.
+I am speak Javascript and Python.